Evelyn9999/Game2048/README.md

 ## Overview

 The classic game 2048.
-Implemented main funtions including moving tiles, making calculations of colliding tiles.
+Main funtions were implemented by me, including moving tiles, making calculations of colliding tiles.